DanhDue/getx_sample/README.md

 After the code convention checking, unit testing, and building,... all the results will be saved and deployed to Firebase App Distribution/App Stores(Google Play, Apple Store) for the mobile apps or the Github/Gitlab Pages for the Flutter Web app.

-So, the coordination between departments in product development will become easier, prevent and minimize impacts and conflicts.
+So, the coordination between departments in product development will become easier, preventing and minimizing impacts and conflicts.

 ## V. CI/CD results with Gitlab, Gitlab Runner, Docker,... on another project.
 ### 1. Flutter project overview.